igr/color-code/doc/16-context.md

 ## Function body as a context

-This is my preferred way of thinking about the context.
-The function body itself is a context.
+The function body itself is a context!
+This is my preferred way of thinking about the context (and function bodies).

 When you think in such a way, specific rules emerge:

 + the context is never changed - you just build it up; by adding final references to calculated values.
+In other words, always use `val`s.
-+ fetch, then process - first bring all the values (build the context), then process it fluently.
++ fetch, then process - first bring all the values (build-up the context), then process it fluently.